belsrc/notebook/functional/Functional Programming.md

 ## Nesting Functions: Composition and Compose

-Function composition is a technique where you combine two or more functions to create a new function.
+[Function composition](https://en.wikipedia.org/wiki/Function_composition_(computer_science)) is a technique where you combine two or more functions to create a new function.
 It involves applying one function to the result of another function.
 The result of the first function becomes the input for the next function, and so on.
+And it based on the [mathematical concept](https://en.wikipedia.org/wiki/Function_composition) of the same name.

 Let's say you have two functions: $f(x)$ and $g(x)$.
 Function composition, denoted as $(f ∘ g)(x)$, means you apply $g$ to $x$ first, and then you apply $f$ to the result.
 In other words, $(f ∘ g)(x) = f(g(x))$.